SentyFunBall/valour-vapp/programming basics.md

 ###
 ### what is a list?

-lists are like shopping lists, it contains other values and even can contain a list!
+lists are like shopping lists, it contains other values and even can contain a list in itself!

 ### what is a boolean?